-Find all the spawns and Raids on Maps
+Find all the spawns and Raids in Pokémon Go

 The goal of Pokémon Go is serendipitous discovery.
-You're out and about, maybe shooting some video in the woods, and then you look up and BOOM — Snorlax!
-OMG!
+You're out and about, maybe shooting some video in the woods, and then you look up and BOOM — a super rare, powerful Pokémon!

 I've tried a couple, and they're not my favorite.
 There's a rush to seeing a rare Pokémon and racing out to catch them.
-There's also a danger in overdoing it and a cost — you can't cross town in the 30-minute spawn window on foot, which means you end up driving, and that destroys the exercise benefit and a lot of the chill.
+There's also a danger in overdoing it and a cost — you can't cross town fast enough on foot, which means you end up driving, and that destroys the exercise benefit and a lot of the chill.
 Depending on traffic — or tickets — you can often miss the spawn anyway, which is a real waste of time.